sanic-org/tracerite/README.md

 import tracerite; tracerite.load()
 ```

 Any error message after that call will be prettified.
+Handles any syntax errors and uncaught exceptions, even captures `logging.exception` (optionally).

 ### IPython or Jupyter Notebook